• Skip to main content

 Make-ahead, Storage Tips, and reheating

 • Make-ahead: To make Jollibee palabok ahead, you can make the sauce a day or two before serving.
-Also, you can prepare all the toppings in advance to save time, store them in each separate containers, and keep everything in the refrigerator until needed.
+Also, you can prepare all the toppings in advance to save time, store them in separate containers, and keep everything in the refrigerator until needed.

 • Storage Tips: Store everything in different containers.
 To avoid spoilage, do not mix the sauce and noodles until ready to serve.
 This will help to store them longer in the fridge.
 It will last 3-5 days in the refrigerator.